jimhigson/oboe.js-dissertation/markdown/3_Background.md

 Reflecting its dual purpose for marking up documents or data, XML also invites ambiguous interpretation of the whitespace between tags.
 Whitespace is usually meaningful for documents but ignorable for data.
-Strictly, whitespace text nodes are a part of the document but in practice many tree walkers discard them as insignificant.
+Strictly, whitespace text nodes are a part of the document model but in practice many tree walkers discard them as insignificant.
 In the XML above the `<person>` element may be enumerated as either the first or second child of `<people>` depending on whether the whitespace before it is considered.
 Likewise, the text inside `<name>` might be `'John'` or `'(newline)(tab)(tab)John'`.
-Inheriting from JSON's programming language ancestry, the space between tokens is never significant.
+Inheriting from its programming language ancestry, in JSON there is no ambiguity.
+The space between tokens is never significant.

-Programming against a changing service is always going to present a moving target but it is easier to miss with XPATH than with JSON.
-In JSON each node has only one, unambiguous set of children so the metamodel does not give format authors a choice of logically equivalent features that must be addressed through different mechanisms.
+Programming against a changing service is always going to present a moving target but it would be easier to miss with XPATH than with JSONPath.
+In the JSON metamodel each node has only one, unambiguous set of children so the format author is not given a choice of logically equivalent features that must be addressed through different mechanisms.
 If a scalar value is updated to a compound only the node itself changes, the addressing of the node is unaffected.